laurennguyen395/100-Days/log.md

 ### Day 5 01/18/2021

-- Spent today working on job searches
+- Spent today working on the job search

 ### Day 6 01/19/2021